RisingStack/cache/README.md

 ### RSCache

-`new RSCache([store, ...])` - store order specifies `get` precedency, which means that the cache will try to get the value from stores with lower indexes first
+`new RSCache([store, ...], options)` - store order specifies `get` precedency, which means that the cache will try to get the value from stores with lower indexes first

+- `options`: optional
+  - `timeout`: optional, Number in milliseconds, maximum time that cache waits for get

 - `get(key)`: get the value for the key or `undefined` if not found
 - `set(key, value, options)`: sets the value